Episode 44

 I wasn't interested in building a PR firm or dealing with people who were having to spend tens of thousands of dollars because I just saw it work for us, for my job, and I felt like I could do this for others.

 What evolved over time is PR Newswire reached out to us at E Releases and said they liked what we were doing and would we consider sending our releases through them.
+And at the time, they charged over fifteen hundred dollars to move a press release nationally, and I was charging my clients about $300.

 I didn't think we'd ever come to a way to work together, but we did.